Download Terms & Conditions

 1. Unless otherwise agreed in writing by Kwikclamp (Seller), the Buyer agrees that it will be bound by these terms and conditions if the Buyer places an order with the Seller and it is accepted by the Seller.
 The Seller is not bound by any terms and conditions contained in any document issued by the Buyer.

 2. Once an order has been accepted by the Seller, it cannot be cancelled by the Buyer unless agreed to by the Seller.
 The supply of goods or services is subject to availability.
 The Seller reserves the right to suspend or discontinue the supply of goods or services to the Buyer.
 If the Seller is unable to supply all of the Buyer’s order, these terms and conditions continue to apply to any part of the order supplied.
 In the event that the Seller agrees to cancel a Buyer’s order, any deposit, in whatever form, paid by the Buyer to the Seller will either be forfeited or refunded less any administration and other costs incurred by the Seller, entirely at the discretion of the Seller.
+Prices displayed on the Kwikclamp website are for online purchases only, prices for purchases made offline or otherwise will / may be different.

 If a customer cancels an order for a custom made or non-standard product, any deposits for such orders will be forfeited and the customer will be invoiced for the value of the completed work on the non-standard, customer made products.